gelatodigital/limit-orders-lib/packages/limit-orders-react/README.md

       // [ONLY IF USING COMPONENT] Optionally pass a toggle modal to be able to connect
       // to a wallet via the component button
       // toggleWalletModal={toggleWalletModal}

+      // Optionally, if your theme is not compatible (is not uniswap style)
+      // you can opt to use the default theme
+      // useDefaultTheme={true}
     >
       {children}
     </GelatoProvider>